-Gary Porter, of Mercer, Mo., serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.
+Gary Porter of Mercer, Missouri, serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington D.C.

 Porter also serves the U.S Grains Council as a member of its Western Hemisphere Action Team.
+Previously, he has served as the association’s representative to the National Cattlemen’s Beef Association.
 Prior to joining the Corn Board, he served on NCGA’s Market Access Action Team.